shellieD/get-ducked/README.md

 CHECKOUT
 * I can add multiple products to my basket and and see the total price of all items at a glance so I can keep tracks on how much I am spending.
 * I can modify the items in my basket easily before checking out.
-* I can pay for the items in my basket with the knowledge that my transaction details will be kept secure.
+* I can pay for the items in my basket safe in the knowledge that my transaction details will be kept secure.
 * I will receive a confirmation email when I have made a purchase so I know my order was successful.

 OTHER